Human Insights Driven Latent Space for Different Driving Perspectives: A Unified Encoder for Efficient Multi-Task Inference: Introduction

-\begin{itemize} \item \textbf{A multi-scale pose decoder}: We design a pose decoder that leverages multi-scale features from the shared encoder, improving depth estimation in dynamic scenes. \item \textbf{Knowledge distillation for stability}: We apply knowledge distillation from a multi-encoder teacher model to guide the learning of self-supervised tasks and prevent gradient imbalances. \item \textbf{Comprehensive evaluation of shared features}: We conduct a comprehensive evaluation of the unified encoder’s performance across all integrated tasks.
-Our results demonstrate that, for steering angle estimation, the frozen unified encoder outperforms its fine-tuned counterpart and the same architecture pretrained solely on generic datasets such as ImageNet. \end{itemize}
+\begin{itemize} \item \textbf{A multi-scale pose decoder}: We design a pose decoder that leverages multi-scale features from the shared encoder, improving depth estimation in dynamic scenes. \item \textbf{Knowledge distillation for stability}: We apply knowledge distillation from a multi-encoder teacher model to guide the learning of self-supervised tasks and prevent gradient imbalances. \item \textbf{Comprehensive evaluation of shared latent space}: We conduct an evaluation of the unified encoder’s shared representation on a downstream navigation task (steering estimation).
+Our results demonstrate that the frozen unified encoder outperforms its fine-tuned counterpart and the same architecture pretrained solely on generic datasets such as ImageNet. \item \textbf{Human-inspired feature learning}: Our training strategy encourages the encoder to capture richer, human-like perceptual features, promoting contextual awareness and scene understanding closer to how human drivers perceive the surrounding environment. \end{itemize}